Flying Lizard Motorsports: IMSA Customer Program (2014-2015)

-Pirelli World Challenge (2015-Present)
+Pirelli World Challenge (since 2015)

-GT: K-PAX Racing (2015-Present)
+GT: K-PAX Racing (since 2015)

 Flying Lizard partnered with championship winning team K-PAX Racing in 2015 to enter two McLaren 650S GT3s for a full season in the Pirelli World Challenge GT championship.
 With McLaren GT factory driver Kevin Estre and K-PAX veteran Robert Thorne, the unified effort had a successful first season, earning four wins and 8 podiums.
 Estre proved to be a front runner, winning Round 2 at Circuit of the Americas by over 30 seconds in torrential downpour, establishing himself early as a championship contender.

 Flying Lizard returned to manage the K-PAX program, solely under the K-PAX Racing banner, in 2016 with Alvaro Parente, Austin Cindric, and Colin Thompson, racing three McLarens.
 Parente clinched the driver championship, while young Austin Cindric earned three podiums and three pole positions.
 In all, the full-season program clinched the team, driver (Alvaro Parente), and manufacturer (McLaren GT) championships, with 16 top five finishes, 12 podiums, seven pole positions, and six wins.
 The team closed out the season with a return to endurance racing, a first for K-PAX Racing, running the 12 Hours of Sepang with Shane van Gisbergen, Côme Ledogar, and Álvaro Parente.
 The #9 650S GT3 finished tenth overall, seventh in class.

 The championship-winning duo returned again in 2017 under the K-PAX Racing banner, with returning champion Alvaro Parente being joined by full-season entry Bryan Sellers and partial season entrant Mike Hedlund.
 The GT championship also introduced a new SprintX format, where two drivers would share a car for an allotment of races.
 Ben Barnicoat joined Parente in the No. 9 McLaren, and Jonny Kane raced with Sellers for the first few races.
 Michael Lewis joined Mike Hedlund, but then switched to the car of Sellers after Hedlund pulled out of the championship.
 The team finished runner up in the Sprint championship, earning a total of five wins and ten podiums.